Plan for natural disasters and emergencies

 Preparing a diabetes emergency plan and kit can help you avoid life-threatening situations in an emergency or natural disaster.

 No matter where you live in Australia, severe weather events and natural disasters can happen anytime—especially in summer.
-Whether you live in a bushfire zone, cyclone region or city, it’s important to have a diabetes emergency plan and kit so you can:

 Read more in our: